shadow/shadow-plugin-tor/README.md

+<h3><span style="color:red">Warning: this plugin is a work-in-progress.
+DO NOT USE IT.
+Please instead see https://github.com/shadow/shadow</span></h3>

 # shadow-plugin-tor

-This repository holds a Shadow plug-in that runs the Tor anonymity network software.
+This repository holds a Shadow plug-in that runs the Tor anonymity software.
 It can be used to run a private Tor network of clients and relays on a single machine using the Shadow discrete-event network simulator.

 For more information about Shadow, see https://shadow.github.io and https://github.com/shadow.
 For more information about Tor, see https://www.torproject.org and https://gitweb.torproject.org/.